 If you want to stay in Sedona, you’re in luck, because the number of hotels here is unprecedented.
 Depending on your princess level, you can find hotels from $80 to $830 a night.
 While this place is magical and mystical, that also means it’s heavily trafficked with tourists, New Age groupies, and those into mystical healing stuff.
 The hotels look at them with dollar signs in their eyes, ready to take advantage of that.
 It is also a mecca for desert lovers, who want to be pampered while surrounded by the epicness of the surrounding rocks, and the resorts are certainly ready to deliver.

-Sedona has been on my bucket list for quite a few years, and I was so happy I was able to finally cross it off.
-However, I don’t quite feel like I *did* cross it off.
-There is still so much to see and experience there, that I must go back.
+Even though I have been twice, there is still so much to see and experience here, that I must go back.
 I’ve never given a lot of thought to vortexes, ley lines, and all that other natural geographical phenomenon stuff, but Sedona started to change my mind.
-I really do feel that I left a piece of my heart and soul there- and not because Sedona “took it”- but because I purposely left it there… guaranteeing that I must come back and retrieve it.
+I really do feel that I left a piece of my heart and soul there, and not because Sedona “took it”, but because I purposely left it there… guaranteeing that I must come back and retrieve it.